 Few basic things Iāve learned:

-- Make sure to drink enough water 30-45 minutes before the run, you can even take a bit of electrolytes (although no too much).
+- Make sure to drink enough water 30-45 minutes before the run, you can even take a bit of electrolytes (although not too much).

 - Avoid over caffeinating before the run (Iāve experimented a bit and I do well as long as Iāve had one coffee, more than that makes my heart race a bit too much).